practicusai/docs/docs/tutorial/chatgpt.md

 2) Craft a prompt.

 - The prompt should be written in plain language that is easy to understand.
-It should also be as specific as possible, so that the LLM knows what you want it to generate.
+It should also be as specific as possible, so that the LLMs knows what you want it to generate.

 3) Test the prompt.